+Current UK immigration detention policy involves something called the Removal Notice Window.
 The Removal Notice Window (RNW) gave migrants between three- and seven-days’ notice that they might be removed from the country.
 This could happen anytime within the next three months.

 But the Home Office can still remove individuals even if they haven’t after the three months has passed.
 It means the process could go on indefinitely.

 The Home Office says the policy is to ensure migrants make their bid for wanting to stay in the country known before the time has lapsed.

 But the Medical Justice charity was granted a full judicial review of the policy by the High Court.
 In the meantime, it was announced the policy was to be halted.

 The charity campaigns for access to healthcare on behalf of migrant detainees.
 It argued that most detainees had no time to access legal representation or provide evidence which they were entitled to do so.
 They say it has meant some people have already been removed and have not been heard from since.